 There are references to Captain Bird's-Eye, the Star, Casualty, Crimewatch, "Greensleeves", Frankenstein, Sherlock Holmes, Calvin Klein, the Trojan Horse, the Pied Piper of Hamelin, Bambi, Yellow Pages and Red Cross tea.

-"I've just been tangling with a dirty great queen in an underground dungeon.
+The Doctor: "I've just been tangling with a dirty great queen in an underground dungeon.
 Shame I didn't think ahead.
 In this part of town I could have sold tickets."

-Continuity: The waterhive can control all moisture, and can draw moisture from nearby humans.
-They can use water to create three-dimensional bodies for themselves, including replicas of human beings.
-The waterhive is a shared hive consciousness that connects by water molecules, and which is controlled by a queen.
+Continuity: The waterhive is a shared hive consciousness that connects by water molecules, and which is controlled by a queen.
+They can control all moisture and can draw moisture from nearby humans, using water to create three-dimensional bodies for themselves, including replicas of human beings.
 They are telepathic and can control humans whom they have drowned, using their knowledge of anti-cellularisation to alter their victims' bodies, providing them with gills and fish-like eyes.
-The waterhive lays its eggs in human bodies, providing them with a source of nutrients when they hatch.
-The waterhive has been on Earth for centuries.
-It projects itself through space by using mental power to power fuse hydrogen and oxygen in space together, providing the water it needs.
-The waterhive can absorb the bodies of the dead, taking their experience and knowledge and learning from them.
-It uses the emotions of drowned humans to lure other humans to its spawning ground by creating images of those it has drowned using local moisture, and projecting their emotions to their loved ones
+They lay their eggs in human bodies, providing them with a source of nutrients when they hatch.
+They have been on Earth for centuries and project themselves through space by using mental power to power fuse hydrogen and oxygen in space together, providing the water it needs.
+They can absorb the bodies of the dead, taking their experience and knowledge and learning from them, using the emotions of drowned humans to lure other humans to its spawning ground by creating images of those it has drowned using local moisture, and projecting their emotions to their loved ones

 Keisha has led Mickey to believe that they slept together after Rose disappeared, although in fact they didn't; he was too drunk to remember otherwise.
 It was actually Keisha who tried to seduce him, not the other way around.
-Before that, she blamed Mickey for Rose vanishing and got her friends to push things through his letterbox and try to beat a confession out of him.
+Later she blamed Mickey for Rose vanishing and got her friends to push things through his letterbox and try to beat a confession out of him.